Site Logo

 Accommodation Hotel/lodges

-Transportation Aeroplane and CAR/JEEP
+Transportation Aeroplane and Car/Jeep

-Everest View Trek Highlights: Highlights
+Short and Easy Everest View Trek Highlights: Highlights

-Introduction to the Everest View Trek Overview
+Short and Easy Everest View Trek Introduction: Overview

-The Everest View Trek is popular in the Everest region and is designed for those who want to experience the beauty of the Himalayas but don’t have enough time or the physical ability to do a longer and more strenuous trek.
+The Short Everest View Trek is popular in the Everest region and is designed for those who want to experience the beauty of the Himalayas but don’t have enough time or the physical ability to do a longer and more strenuous trek.
 This trek can be done within 4 to 5 days.

 After spending a day in Namche Bazaar to acclimatize, you will continue your trek to Tengboche, a small village famous for its beautiful monastery.
 The views of the Himalayas from Tengboche are simply breathtaking.
-From Tengboche, you will trek to Khumjung, where you can visit the Khumjung monastery and learn about the local Sherpa culture.
+From Tengboche(3,780m), you will trek to Khumjung, where you can visit the Khumjung monastery and learn about the local Sherpa culture.

 After a day in Khumjung, you will trek back to Namche Bazaar and Lukla.
 From Lukla, you will take a flight back to Kathmandu.
 Throughout the trek, you will have the opportunity to experience the beautiful culture and natural beauty of the Everest region, a unique blend of mountains, glaciers, and forests.

 The Short 8-day Everest View Trek is perfect for anyone wanting a shorter and easier trek in the Everest area.
 It’s great for families with kids or those with limited time.
-Besides seeing the highest mountain in the world, you can experience local life, learn about their culture, and traditions.
+Besides seeing the highest mountain in the world, you can experience local life, learn about their culture and traditions.

 Best Months to Trek the Everest View Trek: